SoukaynaHamdani/my-First-AI-agent-/README.md

     ```bash
     python agent.py
     ```
     The first time you run the script, it may take a minute to download the local embedding model.
 The agent will then run two example questions to demonstrate its capabilities.
-Feel free to edit the questions at the bottom of `agent.py` to ask it anything you want!
+Feel free to ask it anything you want!